lb3361/gigatron-os/cardboot/README.md

 - Version `CardBoot_v2.gt1` is for DEV6ROM or ROMv6.
 It searches and loads `system.gt1`.
 - Version `CardBoot.gt1` is for DEV7ROM.
 It first reads `system7.gt1` then falls back to `system.gt1`.
-  It only prints the file list during the fallback search but without date to save code space for the new search strategy. n
+  It only prints the file list during the fallback search but without date to save code space for the new search strategy.
+This is becoming obsolete as DEV7ROM has system7.gt1 in ROM.